h74zhou/full-stack-image-repo/README.md

 ### Tech Stack

 This project was built using the **MERN** stack.
 [ReactJS](https://reactjs.org/), [Redux](https://redux.js.org/) and the [Material UI Framework](https://material-ui.com/) was used to build out the front-end.
 Express and Node were used to construct the back-end functionalities, which include all the basic **CRUD** operations (Create, Read, Update, Delete).
 [MongoDB](https://www.mongodb.com/) was the database chosen to store all the post information (images, title, authour, etc).
-The app is also fully authenticated using [SON Web Token](https://jwt.io/).
+The app is also fully authenticated using [JSON Web Token](https://jwt.io/).
 The passwords were encrypted using the npm package [bcrypt](https://www.npmjs.com/package/bcrypt).

 As mentioned before, the front-end of the application was deployed using [Netlify](https://www.netlify.com/) at: https://full-stack-image-repo.netlify.app/.